Where to eat in Granada Like a Local – Best Restaurants in Granada

 For outdoor lovers, the Sierra Nevada mountains are a wonderful escape, as are the Costa Tropical beaches less than an hour’s drive away.

 Whether you are trying to cram everything into a single day or spread the Granada experience over a week, you will never run out of things to see and do in Granada.
-However, if there is one thing you cannot miss, it would have to be the spectacular Alhambra.

 Mainly due to the Alhambra, Granada is firmly rooted on the tourist trail and has plenty of different types of accommodations to suit all budgets.
-Whether you are merely looking for a place to sleep or want 5-star service, you will have not trouble finding it in Granada.
+Whether you are merely looking for a place to sleep or want 5-star service, you will have no trouble finding it in Granada.

 Favored by backpackers and those on a tight budget, hostels provide dormitory style and private rooms with shared bathrooms.